 Those reasons can be as unique as the breeds themselves.
 For my boy Woody, it all had to do with separation anxiety.
 If the pet sitter showed up and he knew we were leaving, he would let his dissatisfaction be known.
 He would sing his song over and over until we explained everything to him and calmed him down.
 He also showed these signs on our infamous mountain vacation family trip.
 We put him in his crate with his brother Buzz while we went to get a bite to eat.
 Though we explained we would be back in an hour, he was not thrilled at being left behind.
 As soon as we closed the cabin door, the singing began.

 For my girl Dusty, the sounds of sirens are a sure sign the singing will begin.
 The sirens could be from a television or a fire engine.
 If a siren is in the area, she will definitely let you know and burst out in song.

-Some dogs will sing if they are lonely, bored, or worried.
-Some will sing to notify other dogs that they are there, and to vocally mark their territory.
-Some dogs will sing if they aren’t feeling well and need some medical attention.
+Some dogs howl or sing if they are lonely, bored, or worried.
+Some sing to notify other dogs that they are there, and to vocally mark their territory.
+Some dogs sing if they aren’t feeling well and need some medical attention.
 If the singing goes on longer than usual and there are no other trigger indicators that you can identify, a visit to your veterinarian may be in order.

 So, if your dog starts singing, you can sometimes attribute it to the breed.
 Or, you can attribute it to a certain reason or trigger for your dog.
 Better yet, if you know your dog is healthy, try singing along.
 Maybe you both can hit the musical stage and make it big!

-Do your dogs sing?
-Let me know in the comments!
+Do your dogs howl or sing?
+Let us know in the comments!